Do You Live By How You Feel?

 Hate is a feeling we develop toward those whom we allow ourselves to loathe.
 Extreme fear, depression, or even anxiety can pop up on the inside of us, and override the medication that was supposed to help stop those feelings.
 Then we are even more fearful, depressed, and anxious because the pills didn’t work.

 Soon enough, we can begin to allow our feelings to lead our lives—not to a good spot—but instead, down a path of making choices that God does not approve of; choices that do not match up with our perfect spirit.

 So what do we do?
 Should we just fly by the seat of our fuzzy feelings?
 Or should we “follow our hearts”?
 That’s a very popular saying.
 However, the problem with following our hearts is this: if Christ doesn’t live in our hearts, our hearts will lead us into a lot of trouble, eventually into severe pain (see Jeremiah 17:9).

 What we must do is begin to make choices that match up with the Holy Spirit’s guidance.
 This is how you will enjoy your life despite how you feel.
 Emotions–your feelings–do not define you.
 They are simply a part of your soul, which is the customizable part of you.
 As Christians, when we have an emotion, that emotion isn’t sinful, it just is what it is.
-Now, if we make a poor choice based on that feeling, that’s another story.
+Now, if we make a poor choice based on that emotion, that’s another story.
 This is why we must walk by God’s Spirit in us, who will always lead us into peace (see 2 Corinthians 5:7, Galatians 5:22, 23).

 So today, my friends, know this: We must begin to allow Jesus to help us make the right choices about our feelings.
 If we don’t, then we will be “tossed back and forth like the waves of the sea” (see Ephesians 4:14).
 Jesus knows how we feel, and even better, He always wants to help us with our feelings.
 Just ask Him to, and He will!